Why Bending My Own Rules Cost Me Two Days of Photography Work

-Since it was such a nice day, I decided to wash all three dogs outside because they were filthy from all the dry dusty California trails.
+Since it was such a nice day, my husfriend and I went to work washing all three dogs outside because they were filthy from the dry, dusty LA trails.

 Nope.
 Turned out, I’m not all good.
+I’m not good at all.
 I got burned.

-I got burned at the age of 49 when I know better and when I’ve gone to great lengths not to get burned over the years especially since I’ve had a chunk of skin removed for bad melanoma forming cells.
+I got burned when I know better and when I’ve gone to great lengths not to get burned over the years, especially since I’ve had a chunk of skin removed for bad melanoma-forming cells.

 Sometimes your logical brain knows what to do but your emotional brain takes over and does the wrong thing.